 Students must achieve a required minimum GPA.
 This required minimum GPA will be graduated based on the number of credits that the student has attempted and is listed below.
 Students who have attempted less than 13 credits will be exempt from this calculation.

 All credits including developmental, ESL, customized training, and all transfer and college level courses will be counted to determine the credit hours.
+Even if financial aid was not received for those credits.

 |Credit Hours Attempted||Minimum Cumulative GPA|